What is anti-social behaviour?

 What are we doing to tackle anti-social

-misuse and environmental crime are high on the list of your
+and environmental crime are high on the list of your priorities for

-priorities for action.
-We understand that if you become a victim of
+action.
+We understand that if you become a victim of ASB it can

-anti-social behaviour it can have a devastating effect on your
+have a devastating effect on your quality of life.

-We are continuing to work with our partners to deliver on our ASB
+We are continuing to work together to identify, challenge and

-We use a wide range of ASB legislation and tools to help tackle
+We use a wide range of legislation and tools to help tackle

 perpetrators and run a number of annual campaigns to tackle